 Why Is It Inaccurate?
 "The only absolutely verifiable images of her to survive are poorly imprinted coins minted during her life," says British Museum curator Susan Walker.
 In these coins, Cleopatra possesses a hooked nose and pointed chin - bearing little resemblance to the characterizations that followed.

-Notable Offenders: Every painting and film featuring Cleopatra, the latter of which star beauties like Elizabeth Taylor, Theda Bara, and Claudette Colbert.49865Seen this a lot?
+Notable Offenders: Every painting and film featuring Cleopatra, the latter of which star beauties like Elizabeth Taylor, Theda Bara, and Claudette Colbert.

-- Photo: Caesar and Cleopatra / United Artists2
+- Photo: Caesar and Cleopatra / United Artists2838 VOTES

 She Was Egyptian

 Why Is It Inaccurate?
 Cleopatra and her ancestors, despite ruling over Egypt, were ethnically Greek.
 The Ptolemaic dynasty originated with Ptomely I, a Macedonian Greek general who inherited the empire after Alexander the Great's passing.

 Cleopatra donned Egyptian attire and took the time to learn the language.
 She also adopted the customs and religious practices of Egyptian natives.
 Ptolemaic rulers like herself were even crowned as pharaohs.
 That being said, Cleopatra was a Macedonian royal through and through whose native language was Koine Greek.

 Notable Offenders: 1945's Caesar and Cleopatra, starring Vivien Leigh, amplifies Cleopatra's "exotic" nature in very problematic and false ways, creating a stark contrast between the Egyptian ruler and her Roman advisor-turned-lover Julius Caesar.

 Her Sexuality Was Out Of Control - And She Used It Like A Weapon